What’s inside:

 Smarter Forecasting

-With real-time visibility into cash flow and payer performance, AI supports stronger financial planning and early detection of compliance risks, an area rapidly evolving across healthcare operations.
+With real-time visibility into cash flow and payer performance, AI-driven financial planning, and early detection of compliance risks, is rapidly evolving across healthcare operations.
 Companies like IDENTI are exploring similar AI-driven insights to help hospitals capture the revenue and compliance opportunities that might otherwise be missed.

 Together, these shifts transform billing from a reactive back-office function into a strategic revenue driver, demonstrating the impact of AI in revenue cycle management across the organization.